caddy-dns/acmedns/README.md

     `_acme-challenge.your-domain.example.com.
 CNAME   37c51280-79ca-435f-af32-c775eb67e2ab.auth.acme-dns.io.`

 3. Use the credentials obtained in step 1 to configure `acmedns` plugin in Caddy.
-This is a simple example of a working Caddyfile:
+This is a simple example of a working `Caddyfile`:

     ```
 	your-domain.example.com